 Cedar Falls is definitely one of the more idyllic waterfalls of Ohio.
 However, Hocking Hills can be crowded during the summer.
 For the most pleasant visit, visit on a weekday or during the spring or late fall.

-Have you visited any of these waterfalls in Ohio?
+Have you visited any of these waterfalls of Ohio?
 Which one is your favorite?
+Tell me in the comments below.

 ‘PIN THIS FOR LATER: